minvws/nl-covid19-coronacheck-website/_questions-scanner-in-app/en/3-hoe-werkt-het-scannen-met-de-coronacheck-scanner.md

 ---
 ## 1. Keep distance

-Press ‘Start Scan’ and ask the visitor to display their test certificate, either from the CoronaCheck app or printed off as a hard copy.
+Press 'Start Scan’ and ask the visitor to display their test certificate, either from the CoronaCheck app or printed off as a hard copy.
 The test certificate, in the form of a QR code, can be scanned from a safe distance.

 ## 2. Scan the QR code